UCLA-VAST/AutoBridge/README.md

 - Motivating Examples:

    * Comparison of a stencil accelerator on Xilinx U280.
 From routing failure to 297 MHz.
+      * Each color represents a module.
+      * AutoBridge ensures a clean separation of logic in different regions to minimize unnecessary die crossing.
 ![][image-1]

    * Comparison of a systolic array on Xilinx U250.
 From 158 MHz to 316 MHz.
+      * Note that Vivado will try to pack things together to avoid die crossing as much as possible.
+      * Instead, we ensure a balanced resource utilization across the whole device to reduce local congestion.
+      * Meanwhile, the global connections will be adequately pipelined.
 ![][image-2]